ProfessorRino/JMDict2SQLite/README.md

 # JMDict2SQLite
-Converts JMDict.xml to an SQLite database
+Downloads JMDict.xml and converts it to an SQLite database for [this app](https://github.com/ProfessorRino/Dictionary).